dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### How to create custom apps?

-As an Admin or a builder, to create Dust custom apps go to 🗝️ Admin > `Developers`> `Tools` > select `Create App` .
+As an Admin or a builder, to create Dust custom apps go to ️Admin > `Developers`> `Tools` > select `Create App` .
 From there, you can give the app a name and decide who can access the app.

 To learn how to develop an app you can explore Dust technical documentation here - https://docs.dust.tt/